MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

 ---
 # Deploy into production

-This topic guides you through the deployment process for your Azure Information Protection-enabled application.
+This topic guides you through the deployment process for your Azure Information Protection (AIP) / Rights Management Services (RMS) enabled application.

 ## Request an Information Protection Integration Agreement (IPIA)
-Before you can release an application developed with Azure Information Protection, you must apply for an IPIA.
+Before you can release an application developed with AIP/RMS, you must apply for and complete a formal agreement with Microsoft.

 ### Begin the process
 Obtain your IPIA by sending an email to **IPIA@microsoft.com** with the following information: